camunda/camunda-docs/versioned_docs/version-1.0/components/concepts/incidents.md

 ---
 id: incidents
 title: "Incidents"
+description: "An incident represents a problem in process execution, where a process instance is stuck at some point and it needs user interaction to resolve the problem."
 ---

 In Camunda Cloud, an incident represents a problem in a process execution.
 That means a process instance is stuck at some point and it needs a user interaction to resolve the problem.